Welcome to Past Shadows. A site for mystery, wonderment, archaeological discovery and more.

 In addition to the in-person presentations and book signings listed below, Richard is heard on the DarkRadio podcast and on the famous True Murder podcasts.
 Tune in via your favorite pod cast network.

-The just released true crime book is climbing up the charts on both Amazon and Barnes & Noble.
+His newly released true crime book, Monsters on the Loose, is climbing up the charts on both Amazon and Barnes & Noble.
 If you cannot make one of the signings listed below--go online.
-Think of your true crime friends and what a great gift this book would be!
-Christmas is coming fast.
+Think of your true crime friends and what a splendid gift this book would be!

 Just before noon, on Sunday April 19, 1931, twenty-nine-year-old Antonio Espinoza Martinez of Lemon Grove pulled off of Mission Gorge Road and parked his automobile in a flat area at the base of Black Mountain within what is now Mission Trails Regional Park.
 Martinez was a day laborer born in Mexicali and lived in a neighborhood described as having a “Mexican population with no paved streets or addresses.”